Skip to Content

 Seating at the vice den with Asian decor elements on shelving behind the table

-We arrived right when they opened for the night at 4:30 pm and were seated immediately.
-We found the cocktails to be strong, and worth the price.
+We arrived right when they opened in the afternoon and were seated immediately.

-My wife opted for the “Kiku” which incorporated Ketal One grapefruit, rose botanical vodka, Malibu coconut rum, lemon, white grapefruit, chrysanthemum, and pink salt.
+My wife opted for the “Kiku,” which incorporated Ketel One grapefruit, rose botanical vodka, Malibu coconut rum, lemon, white grapefruit, chrysanthemum, and pink salt.
+They were strong, good, and worth the price.

 The Patriot and Kiku drinks on at table at the speakeasy with an illuminated centerpiece in the middle of the table